Krock.io Logo

 10. WeTransfer

-wetransfer is a popular server to send large files
+send large files

 WeTransfer is a user-friendly service that is well-liked by many individuals.
 Simply select the file to transmit from your computer, then enter the emails and type your message.
 To transfer your file to the addressee, click the Transfer option.